NCAR/lrose-titan/projects/single_radar/README.md

-# TITAN project for single NEXRAD radar - installation
+# TITAN project for single radar test - installation

-The project allows you to download realtime NEXRAD data for a single radar, from data in the Amazon Web Services cloud.
+The project allows you to simulate realtime data from a single radar.

 ## Setting up your environment